I Got The Viral "Diamond" Haircut & I've Never Felt More Like Myself

 What are the benefits of the diamond haircut?

-Today’s approach — cutting hair when wet — originated in the ‘60s with the straight and super blunt bob haircut in mind, suggests Van Clarke.
-But it's not exactly ideal if you’ve got medium-length, long, or layered hair.
+Today’s approach to cutting hair when wet was designed with the ‘60s bob haircut in mind, suggests Van Clarke: poker-straight and super blunt.
+But it's not exactly ideal if you’ve got medium-length, long or layered hair.
 "You want your hair to move, and a wet cut designed for bobs is actually causing it to hang lifelessly," he told me.

-Besides creating a haircut tailored to your hair, bone structure, and preferences, a diamond dry haircut allows the hairdresser to work in three dimensions rather than two, allowing for a better shape, lots more movement, and a high-shine finish.
+Besides allowing for a haircut that is totally tailored to your hair, bone structure and preferences, the main benefit of the diamond dry haircut is that it allows the hairdresser to work in three dimensions rather than two, allowing for a better shape, lots more movement and a high-shine finish.

 Advertisement